-Forbes reports that employees who collaborated at work stuck at their tasks 64% longer as compared to solitary peers.
+Stanford research shows that those in the 'collaborative' group persisted up to 64% longer on the task than their solitary peers.
 They also reported higher engagement levels, lower stress levels, and higher success rates.

 Similarly, Greenfield Global found that when they used Express Team Building activity, they were able to boost morale and friendship during a challenging project.
 The team participated in a Clue Murder Mystery event where they used their unique individual strengths and problem-solving approaches to solve the challenge.

 Building trust is a critical component of successful teamwork.
 When you work in teams, you must trust and have confidence in your fellow members.
 You need to know that they are capable of delivering results and doing their tasks on time.
 Teamwork requires dedication and commitment from every member of the team.